-[Frame Step] is the number of frames in 24 frames* (1 second) at which the same picture is displayed at different intervals.
+[Frame Step] means the interval, expressed in frames, at which the same picture is displayed within 24 frames* (1 sec).

-The default setting is full frames, so the motion is smooth, but by using the frame-by-frame function, it is possible to reproduce the sharpness of motion as in limited animation.
+The default setting is full frames, so the motion is smooth, but by using the frame step function, it is possible to reproduce the sharpness of motion as in limited animation.

-In the video below, the left side is without frame strike setting (full frame) and the right side is with frame strike setting.
+In the video below, the left side does not use the frame step setting (full frame) and the right side uses the frame step setting.

 Frame Step Setting

-By clicking on the frame setting button (1), you can select single, double, or triple frame.
+By clicking on the frame step setting button (1), you can select single, double, or triple frame steps.

-You can also drag and drop the numeric input box in (2) or directly input the numeric value in frame type.
+You can also drag and drop the numeric input box in (2) or directly input the numeric value in frame step field.

-When a frame strike is set, a frame strike keyframe is set at the position of the indicator (red bar on the timeline).
+When a frame step is set, a frame step keyframe is set at the position of the indicator (blue bar on the timeline).

-Multiple keyframes can also be set to change the frame strike setting between keys.
+Multiple keyframes can also be set to change the frame step setting between keys.

-Frame strike settings can be set individually if there is a [Parameter Group] in the [Live2D Parameters] property.
+Frame step settings can be set individually if there is a [Parameter Group] in the [Live2D Parameters] property.

-A frame strike property has been added at the bottom.
+A frame step property has been added at the bottom.

-The following settings are required when exporting with frame-by-frame formatting applied.
+The following settings are required when exporting with frame step applied.

 Export with the [Apply Frame Step] checkbox checked.

-(The information from the frame strike is converted to steps.)
+(The information from the frame step is converted to steps.)